paulk-asert/groovy-data-science/subprojects/HousePrices/README.md

   (Hint: `gradlew :HousePrices:tasks --group="Script"` will show you available task names.)
 * If the example has @Grab statements commented out at the top, you can cut and paste the examples into the groovyConsole and uncomment the grab statements.
 Make sure to cut and paste any helper classes too if appropriate.

-Alternatively, you can run the main examples online using a Jupyter/Beakerx notebook:

 __Requirements__:
 * GroovyFX examples require JDK 8 with JavaFX, e.g. Oracle JDK8 or Zulu JDK8 bundled with JavaFX.